 Virginity Loss Stigma May be Causing the Spread of STDs

 There are still many cultures around the world today where a high value is placed on virginity.
 People in these places believe a person, particularly a female, should remain a virgin until marriage.
-The loss of this quality can lead to consequences which many people in Western countries may find shocking.
+The loss of this quality can lead to consequences that many people in Western countries may find shocking.

 Read Also: STDs You May Need To Test Yourself For Today

 In some countries, the stigma that comes with losing one’s virginity often leads women into taking actions that may be risky.
-Such steps are not only dangerous for women but possibly also for their future spouse.
+Such steps are not only dangerous for women but possibly also for their future spouses.
 We explain in this article how the loss of virginity and things done afterward may pose health risks.